aeshanw/es6_iterators/README.md

 * Sets

 You can apparently iterate over a tree datastructure tho what ES6 would do is basically squash it into a linear structure before iterating over it.

+# Conclusion

+I didn't have time to go into `21.8 The ECMAScript 6 iteration protocol in depth` So I'll be ending it here.